UpShots - John Heiney

 I can teach any day of the week.
 Weekends are fine as well.

 Learning to fly is work.
 Expect a physical workout on the training hill.
 Wear light-weight sports or hiking shoes.
 Bring a jacket.
 It will get cool at sunset.
 You will be tired at the end of the day.
 We will stop when you are too tired to make strong launch runs, or at any time you so wish.
+Here is a list of accoutrements you should consider bringing to your lesson sessions.

 It is un-natural for a human to fly.
 Your brain will need to change from two-dimentional thought to three-dimentional thought.
 Most people who want to do it, can.
 Some cannot.